parley-messaging/android-library/README.md

 ### Step 5: Network Security Configuration

-Parley enforces the use of SSL pinning.
+By default Parley enforces the use of SSL pinning.
 Open the `AndroidManifest.xml` and add the Network Security Configuration of Parley to the `Application` tag.

 ```xml
 <application